 Thus we have Dr. Nelson who tries to take the best information available from neuro-science and build a case for a biological explanation of NDEs and out-of-body experience.

 The author believes that thus far, the explanations and assertions provided in the book are sometimes contradictory, difficult to test, and less than convincing.
 But scientists do not give up and the exploration will continue.

 The more difficulty scientists have explaining the brain's structure and tying it to perception and behavior, the more likely it is that they are missing some key element in their knowledge of the subject matter.
-This critique while not comprehensive can serve as an indication that some of these key elements of understanding are indeed missing and this may motivate a broader approach which may include examining things which may reside outside the limits of scientific inquiry and beyond the material world.
+This critique while not comprehensive can serve as an indication that some of these key elements of understanding are indeed missing and this may motivate a broader approach which may include examining things which currently reside outside the acceptable limits of scientific inquiry and possibly beyond the material world.

 Introduction | The Geography of Spiritual Travel | The "Travel" Analogy | Leaving the Body in Spiritual Travel | Spiritual Travel Versus Dreams | Sacred Light | Sacred Sound | Psychic States | Spiritual Travel in Western Religious Scripture | The Self in Spiritual Travel | Returning to the Physical Body | Near-Death Experience | Navigation During Spiritual Travel | Spiritual Matter | Method and Techniques To Induce Spiritual Travel | Shamanism and Spiritual Travel | After-Death Experience | Spiritual Travel as a Rehearsal for Physical Death | Beyond Spiritual Travel | Conclusion